-By building it into new and existing homes you can provide a passive heat/energy store that will absorb excess heat during the day and release useful heat in the cooler evenings and night time.
+By building it into new and existing homes you can provide a passive heat/energy store that will absorb excess heat during the day and release useful heat in the cooler evenings and night-time.

-Examples of thermally massive surfaces include hard dense surfaces such as tiles, stone floors, dense plastered/rendered walls, exposed brick work/stone work.
+Examples of thermally massive materials include hard dense surfaces such as tiles, stone floors, dense plastered/rendered walls, exposed brick work/stone work.
 Please speak to us to understand the full benefits for this passive system.
-It will never break down or wear out, but will help to keep you cool in the summer and reduce the time through the year when you need to use your heating system.
+It will never break down or wear out but will help to keep you cool in the summer and reduce the time through the year when you need to use your heating system.

 UFH is a brilliant solution to include in new build and in homes undergoing extensive renovation to save energy and increase comfort levels.
 It also removes the need for radiators.
-Most plumbers will supply and fit and it works best in new insulated solid floors but can also be used in some timber floor structures.
-Costs are very similar now to radiator based systems and it comes with the added benefit of reducing running costs.
+Most plumbers will supply and fit it and it works best in new insulated solid floors but can also be used in some timber floor structures.
+Costs are very similar to radiator based systems and it comes with the added benefit of reducing running costs.

-Consider the addition of a humidistat in the kitchen unit and a recirculation kitchen hood with carbon filter if you go for a cooker hood.
+Install heat recovery fans in the bathrooms and kitchen (approximately £350 each installed).
+Vent-Axia Low Carbon Heat Save is a good example: Consider the addition of a humidistat in the kitchen unit and a recirculation kitchen hood with carbon filter if you need a cooker hood.

 Mechanical Ventilation with Heat Recovery (or MVHR) is an essential part of Passivhaus low energy building design and in Low Energy Buildings.